Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 driver.getTitle ();

-Refer screenshot:
+Refer to the screenshot:

-- findElement();
+findElement();

-- close();
+close();

-- getClass(); and many more
+and many more

-Refer screenshot:
+Refer to the screenshot:

-Steps to set up Environment Variable:
+Steps to set up Environment Variables:

 - Go to Control Panel -> Click System

-- Go to Advance System Settings
+- Go to Advanced System Settings

-- Click Environment Variables button
+- Click the Environment Variables button

-Recommended read => Cross Browser Testing using Selenium Grid
+Recommended read: Cross Browser Testing using Selenium Grid

 Cross-browser Testing Using Selenium WebDriver